top of page

 Who do piano technicians work for?

-If you've always had the dream of being your own boss and making a lot of money by running your own successful business, we take you through every step of the process in the Business course!
+If you've always had the dream of being your own boss and making a lot of money by running your own successful business, we take you through every step of the process in the Business course and in the book From Zero to Six Figures.

 Does the course include the necessary tools?

-How much do the basic tools cost?
-Anywhere from $400 to $3,000, depending on what you buy and what you already have.
+How much do tools for a new piano technician cost?
+The cost for high quality tools that will last your entire career can cost anywhere from $450 to $3,000 wholesale, depending on what you buy and what you already have.
 Don't worry, it is possible to break up this cost some, as you don't need everything at once.
-We'll go over that more in the Tools and Suppliers course.
+This is covered in detail in the Tools and Suppliers course.
+You should plan on spending between $200 and $600 on basic tuning tools, which are all you need to get started.

-Most students who start from scratch take between six and twelve months to fully complete every course.
-This includes watching every lesson, reading any additional material that goes with it, and practicing what you've learned for one to two hours a day.
-Lesson plans to help you stay on track are provided in the Introduction to Piano Technology course.
+Most students take between six and twelve months to fully complete all the courses.
+This includes watching every lesson, reading any additional material that goes with it, and practicing what you've learned on a real piano.
+A professional growth plan is provided to help you stay on track.

 Do you provide hands-on training opportunities?